Deadlines for course approval

 NOTE: These deadlines are for proposals previously approved by the appropriate department and division (if required).

-Deadline for submission of non-AGES courses (non-FYI courses, and courses without suffixes or LC or LP designations): noon on Friday of the first week of the term preceding the term the course will be offered.
+Deadline for submission of non-AGES courses (non-FYI courses, and courses without suffixes or LP designations): noon on Friday of the first week of the semester preceding the term the course will be offered.

 Course approval process